harwee/IQOption-Api/README.md

 * Author: Sri Harsha Gangisetty

 ## IMPORTANT
 There are currently issues with this package functioning normally.
-The whole code will be overhauled and Python2 support will be removed, converting the whole code to run in asynchronous way using Python3 `asyncio` library.
-When the new lib is released is not yet decided but it will be soon.
+The whole code will be overhauled and Python2 support will be removed, The whole code  will be converted to run  asynchronously using Python3 `asyncio` library.
+Date of release of new package is not yet decided but it will be released soon.

 ### Next Addition
 * Ability to place Put, Sell Digital Options